AGA Tucson Conference & Gala Dinner / Dance

 Today, in no small degree thanks to TV and internet vendors, these and many other "obscure" gem rarities are being sought by a growing number of increasingly savvy rock hounds and consumers.
 In an evermore competitive marketplace, these gems offer new opportunities, but only for those who are knowledgeable about them.

-Find out more about these sparkling creations and learn how modern technology has affected supply and demand for them and take advantage of the opportunity to see and examine a few dozen of these genuine rarities—an opportunity almost as rare as the gems themselves.
+We found out more about these sparkling creations and learned how modern technology has affected supply and demand for them and take advantage of the opportunity to see and examine a few dozen of these genuine rarities—an opportunity almost as rare as the gems themselves.
 Remember: it was just a few decades ago that diaspore, tanzanite and tsavorite were virtually unknown in the marketplace …and just imagine what new discoveries in the mineral kingdom are waiting to be unearthed … and what opportunities are yet to come!

 Faceting as a Factor of Gemstone Appraisal on Tomorrow's Market

-Victor Tuzlukov, Gem-Cutter Extraordinaire
+Victor Tuzlukov, Gem-Cutter Extraordinaire (bio)

-Come see how offering gems that are exceptionally well cut will set you apart from the competition, and the results will not only be sparkling gems, but a sparkling bottom line!
+Offering gems that are exceptionally well cut will set you apart from the competition, and the results will not only be sparkling gems, but a sparkling bottom line!

 Whether talking about diamonds or colored gems, knowledgeable professionals understand how important good cutting is in transforming rough material into the dazzling product we see in jewelry.
 What many do not know, however, is that many – possibly most – of the cut and polished gems we see today are not dazzling and are not exhibiting their full potential.
 Even what we think of as beautifully cut gems, based on existing standards, most fall far short of their potential.
 In the hands of a skilled cutter, however, the results can be nothing short of mesmerizing!